ASSERT-KTH/MEWE/multivariant-mixer/README.md

 `bash build.sh`

 If this command successfully finish, you will have a binary inside the `multivariant-mixer/build/mewe-linker`.
-If you want to prevent the build of this tool, you can take a look to the release section for a compilation that suits you.

 ## Usage if the mixer